Forerunner2012/tddb44-src/README.md

 diff semtest1.trace semtesttest1.trace			Passed (not the same text because no type checking, but same symbol table)

-**Modif 05-01-2015: Create new branch on git repo and preparation for the lab have been done.
+**Modif 05-01-2015: Create new branch on git repo and preparation for the lab4 have been done.
 **TEST 4
 ./diesel -b -p -f -y -a semtest1.d
-./diesel -b -p -f -y -a semtest2.d
+./diesel -b -p -f -y -a semtest2.d				Not the good flags for this test (see next line) ./diesel -b -p -f  semtest2.d

 diff semtest1.trace semtesttest1.trace
 diff semtest2.trace semtesttest2.trace